7-Up Biscuits

 So just how do you make these biscuits?
 It’s a lot easier than you might think.
 Biscuits are notoriously tricky, but this easy recipe takes out all the guesswork.
 The process goes like this:

-- Get the Oven and Baking Sheet Ready.
-First, you’ll want to preheat your oven to 450°F. That is hotter than a lot of other baking recipes, but it’s one of the things that produces a nice, light biscuit.
-Next, line a baking sheet with parchment paper, or grease it with oil or baking spray if you prefer.
+• Prep your tools: Preheat your oven to 450°F. That is hotter than a lot of other baking recipes, but it’s one of the things that produces a nice, light biscuit.
+Line a baking sheet with parchment paper, or grease it with oil or baking spray if you prefer.

-- Combine the Dry Ingredients, and Cut in the Fats.
-Now it’s time to make the dry ingredient mixture.
-In a large bowl, whisk the flour, baking powder, and salt together.
-Then use a pastry cutter or two knives to cut the butter and shortening into the flour mixture.
+• Cut in the butter: Use a pastry cutter or two knives to cut the butter and shortening into the flour mixture.
 You could also use a food processor for this.
 The mixture is ready when it looks crumbly and sandy.

-- Add the Liquids.
-Scoop the sour cream into the mixing bowl with the flour, and use a spatula to gently incorporate it into the flour.
+• Add sour cream and soda: Scoop the sour cream into the mixing bowl with the flour, and use a spatula to gently incorporate it into the flour.
 It will be a lumpy mixture.
 Pour the 7-Up into the mixture, and stir gently to combine.

-Can I Make Biscuits in the Air Fryer?
+Can I Bake These in My Air Fryer?

 Yes, baking biscuits in your air fryer works really well, and it saves on heating up your stove oven, as well.
 To bake the biscuits in an air fryer, just grease the basket with non-aerosol cooking spray, and arrange a single layer of biscuits inside.
 The biscuits should not be touching.
 Air-fry at 400°F for 7 – 10 minutes, or until golden.